Schweizer RU-38 Twin Condor

 Based on the Schweizer SGM 2-37 motor glider, a total of five RU-38s were produced between 1995 and 2005.
 The aircraft remains in production by Sikorsky Aircraft after acquiring Schweizer.

 Background

 The development of the Schweizer SGM 2-37 motor glider for training use at the United States Air Force Academy led to two reconnaissance versions of that design, carrying the company model numbers SA 2-37A and SA 2-37B.
-In Central Intelligence Agency, US Army and US Coast Guard service these were designated RG-8A and RG-8B.
+In Central Intelligence Agency, United States Army and United States Coast Guard service these were designated RG-8A and RG-8B.
 The RG-8s were employed in border security and surveillance missions.

 In the mid-1990s, the Coast Guard decided that the aircraft would be more useful if their capabilities were improved to include night operations by the addition of more mission sensor equipment.
 Discussions with Schweizer Aircraft resulted in a plan to upgrade two RG-8As and to build one new aircraft to provide a total of three.